 Closed systems require particular attention.
 First, the total inventory is constant.
 Second, since there are no in- or out streams our previously derived rule (Rule 1) does not really apply to the overall system.
-As an example, consider a closed system with two inventories.
-In Figure 8(a) we follow Rule 1 and attempt to control both inventories, but the two loops will "fight each other" and will drift to a solution with either a fully open or fully closed valve.
+As an example, consider in Figure Figure 7 a closed system with two inventories.
+In Figure 7(a) we follow Rule 1 and attempt to control both inventories, but the two loops will "fight each other" and will drift to a solution with either a fully open or fully closed valve.
 For example, a (feasible) solution is to have zero flow in the cycle.
 The problem is that the flow is not set anywhere in the loop.
-To get a consistent inventory control structure, one must let one of the inventories be uncontrolled, as shown in Figures 8(b) and 8(c).
-The corresponding unused degree of freedom
+To get a consistent inventory control structure, one must let one of the inventories be uncontrolled, as shown in Figures 7(b) and 7(c).
+The corresponding unused degree of freedom (flow) sets the flow rate ("load", throughput) of the closed system.